chasmack/hummaps/README.md

 * **next** moves to the next page or map
 * **about** links to the GitHub help page

+In the map list -

+* up and down arrows move through maps in the list
+* mouse click or enter selects a map and opens the map view
+* tab and shift tab circulate through the user interface

 In the map view -

 * mouse click increases the zoom
 * shift mouse click decreases zoom
+* mouse wheel increases and decreases zoom
 * space bar zooms out to show the entire map
 * dragging with the mouse button down pans
 * right arrow displays the next page
 * left arrow displays the previous page
 * down arrow displays the next map
 * up arrow displays the previous map
+* escape returns to the map list

 #### Mobile Friendly